-If you don’t believe me then check out this research article on why kids need to get outdoors published by Harvard University!
+If you don’t believe me, check out this research article on why kids need to get outdoors, published by Harvard University!

-Some of these outdoor activities are physical and some only require some creative flow.
+Some outdoor activities are physical, and some only require creative flow.
 You can plan to do several of these toddler activities each day or just do one.
-It depends on how much you will have and the attention span of the toddler.
-Now I know it is not always easy to get outdoors on rainy or cold days but it is important.
-Check out this post Rainy Day Outdoor Tips & Tricks for a few ideas on getting outside in less ideal weather!
+It depends on how much you will have and the toddler’s attention span.

 Going outside can be filled with learning activities for toddlers.
 Outdoor activities for toddlers can be contagiously fun, but it is ok because you can join in too!
 Be creative and add your own or add something different to the suggestions below.